What are spending reviews?

-Traditionally, Germany’s budget system has focused mainly on input – in other words, the allocated money.
+Traditionally, Germany’s budget system has focused mainly on input – in other words, the allocated budget funds.
 This means that, for each budget item, the budget shows how much money can be spent on a task or programme.
-However, parliament and the general public are also interested in what impact the allocated money has and what is achieved with it.
+However, parliament and the general public are also interested in what impact the allocated funds have and what is achieved.
 The OECD conducted a thorough review of the German federal budget system in 2014.
 Overall, it delivered a very positive assessment of the German budget system with its top-down method of preparing the budget.
 At the same time, however, it also criticised the relatively low level of outcome orientation compared with other countries (see the 2014 OECD Budget Review of Germany).

 Since then, spending reviews have been an integral part of the government’s internal procedure for preparing the federal budget.
 They are used to reassess priorities and to review the effectiveness and efficiency of the measures and programmes that are financed with taxpayers’ money.
 This helps to improve the effectiveness of the allocated budget funds.